michaelmangelsdorf/myth/spec.md

 ### Basic CPU

+#### Power-up and Reset

+When the CPU is reset, registers L (stack frame pointer), C (program page index), PC (program offset) and the BUSY flag (disable interrupts) are set to zero, and the first instruction is fetched from address C:PC.
+PC is then incremented for the next instruction fetch, and so on.

+#### Accumulator and ALU

-An accumulator with two registers (A and X) feeds into an Arithmetic Logic Unit (ALU), computes a result, then overwrites A and X with the results.
+An accumulator with two registers (A and X) feeds into an Arithmetic Logic Unit (ALU), computes a result, then overwrites A and, in some cases, X with the results.

-The primary result (the sum of both registers, for instance) is stored in A, the secondard result (carry bit of the sum) is stored in X.
+The primary result (the sum of both registers, for instance) is stored in A, the secondary result (carry bit of the sum) is stored in X.

 When writing a value into A (instructions _A and GETA), the accumulator functions as a two-element push-down stack: The old value of A is saved into X before overwriting it with the new value.
 X can be saved into A with the XA instruction.